Last Updated on March 3, 2023 by Corinne Schmitt

 Like my Easter cookies, these pudding cups only require a few ingredients – pudding mix, milk, Oreos, sprinkles, jelly beans, and peeps.

 You could probably even skip the Oreos, but my kids really like how it looks like dirt so I add crushed Oreos on top of the pudding.
 Also, though I think coconut looks more like grass when it’s colored green, none of my kids like coconut so I opted for green sprinkles instead.
 Feel free to swap in green coconut instead.
 Personally, I think I’d like mine better that way (I’m a HUGE fan of Almond Joys!) but since this was a treat for the kids, I bent to the masses.
+If you want another Easter treat that uses green coconut, try my Carrot Sugar Cookies.

 The only detail that’s pretty important is that you’ll want to pick up the CLEAR plastic cups so the kids can see the “dirt.”
 For some reason, when I found them at Walmart, I could only find them in a pack of 50 so expect to see a lot of recipes and crafts that use clear plastic cups over the next few months!